ResearchComputing/Documentation/docs/cloud/aws/budget-actions/budget-actions.md

 5. Choose ‘Budget scope’ and select the services you would like in scope.
 For this example we will choose 'All AWS Services' and choose ‘Next’
     ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/docs/cloud/aws/budget-actions/images/3.png)

-To configure a budget action on an existing cost or usage budget, first follow the steps for <a href="https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html" target="_blank">Editing a budget.</a> Then, after you reach the **Configure alerts** step of creating or editing the budget, use the following procedure.
+To configure a budget action on an existing cost or usage budget, first follow the steps for [Editing a budget](https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html).
+Then, after you reach the **Configure alerts** step of creating or editing the budget, use the following procedure.

 ## To configure a budget action